Developing medical technology innovation skills and translational capability in the Leeds City Region

-For further details, eligibility criteria and deadlines, download the Translate: Me Mentoring Guidelines and Expression of Interest Form (Downloads document within a new tab)
+For further details, eligibility criteria and deadlines, download the Mentoring Guidelines and Expression of Interest Form (Downloads document within a new tab)

 Our training and development programme brings together the best innovation development opportunities from across the Leeds City Region partners into one accessible programme.

-The Translate: Me training programme provides innovation development opportunities for postgraduates, research staff and business development managers at partner universities, delivered through two options:
+The Translate: Me training programme provides innovation development opportunities for postgraduates, research staff and business development managers at partner universities.

-- A flexible, pick and mix programme of introductory, stand-alone workshops, designed to equip researchers and business development teams with the skills to translate research ideas into medical technology products and clinical solutions.
-Courses are listed below.
+Delivered through a flexible, pick and mix programme of introductory, stand-alone workshops, designed to equip researchers and business development teams with the skills to translate research ideas into medical technology products and clinical solutions.